TranNhatTan14/Obsidian/Zettelkasten/Future Work.md

 **What You Bring to the Table:**

-- 3+ years professional ==experience in backend engineerin==g in Go, Python, or similar
+- 3+ years professional ==experience in backend engineering== in Go, Python, or similar
 - Strong experience with ==prompt engineering== and ==integrating LLMs into production systems==
 - ==Deep understanding of the capabilities and limitations of various AI models and approaches==
 - Experience with AI frameworks and tools, particularly those supporting advanced workflows and agent orchestration